Brain Metastases: Staging and Treatment

 Stereotactic radiosurgery (SRS) is not surgery.
 It is a large dose of radiation to the tumor given in a very precise way.
 Your head needs to be kept very still using a helmet or mask so that you don’t move during treatment.

 Gamma Knife® delivers several hundred beams of radiation from a cobalt source.
-The radiation beams concentrate at the point where all the beams meet (see picture).
+The radiation beams concentrate (come together) at the point where all the beams meet (see picture).
 The radiation beams travel through hundreds of holes in the helmet.
-This lets a high dose of radiation to be delivered to the tumor while protecting the surrounding tissue from the high dose.
+This lets a high dose of radiation be delivered to the tumor while protecting the nearby tissue from the high dose.

 XKnife® is a linear accelerator-based treatment.
 Like Gamma Knife, a head frame is used, which will remain on for the entire treatment.